Note

 - Check the

-- Ultra Disks and Premium SSD v2 that have active instant access snapshots can't be attached across fault domains
+- Ultra Disk and Premium SSD v2 that have active instant access snapshots can't be attached across fault domains

-- To use Instant Access with Ultra Disks, the snapshot must be created from a newly provisioned Ultra Disks.
+- To create instant access snapshots from Ultra Disks, the snapshot must be created from a newly provisioned Ultra Disks.

 Regional availability